skienzmatishun/rippreport/content/p/but-i-didnt-do-it/index.md

 It is a twisted tale of greed, violence, and treachery – one you will never forget.

-Please check out https://deal-with-the-devil.com for the FULL STORY.
-Please DONATE to our <a href=https://https://chng.it/pv4xJVYLPR>fundraiser</a>, sign the <a href=>PETITION</a>, and then stay tuned to <a href=rippreport.com>The Ripp Report</a> for further developments – as we, the social justice advocates for Murray “Bubba” Lawrence, Jr. continue to pursue his vindication and exoneration.
+Please check out <a href=https://deal-with-the-devil.com>deal-with-the-devil.com</a> for the FULL STORY.
+Please DONATE to our <a href="https://spot.fund/7p2k2se">fundraiser</a>, sign the <a href=https://chng.it/pv4xJVYLPR>PETITION</a>, and then stay tuned to <a href=https://rippreport.com>The Ripp Report</a> for further developments – as we, the social justice advocates for Murray “Bubba” Lawrence, Jr. continue to pursue his vindication and exoneration.

 {{< chat false-arrest >}}